WICG/WebApiDevice/Explainer.md

 # Managed Device Web API
 ## What is this?
-This is a proposal to add a series of device related Web APIs that are expected to be used by the applications with the highest degree of trust (i.e., trusted applications).
+This is a proposal to add a series of device related Web APIs that are expected to be used by managed applications (e.g., applications installed by the administrator).
 These APIs are explicitly enabled by device owners or administrators through an enterprise policy or an equivalent mechanism.
 Supporting the similar functionalities in unmanaged devices is a non-goal.
 ## What is the motivation?
 It’s a common requirement for web developers to provide diversified user experience or build a verified operating environment based on device-specific characteristics and configurations, especially in the field of commercial applications.

 Chrome browser started providing such kinds of capabilities in the form of Chrome API many years ago.
 Although they have been widely used in a variety of scenarios, the drawback is still apparent - Chrome API is not platform independent.
 In order to better fulfill the ever-increasing demand on web applications, it will be helpful to add a set of similar Web APIs to fill this gap.
-## What are trusted applications?
+## What are managed applications?
 The APIs that are able to get device information are usually treated as powerful capabilities because this data belongs to [Personally Identifiable Information (PII)](https://en.wikipedia.org/wiki/Personal_data), thus exposing it to the general web would be a privacy violation.
 Therefore, these Web APIs are only avaliable in the managed devices with consent from the device owners or administrators.
 They usually only want to allow them in appropriate cases, and limit to a set of pre-approved web applications they understand and trust.

 To reduce the potential privacy and security risks, these API should cowork with a matching authentication mechanism defined by various browsers.
-There should be a central management console to control which applications are trusted and which are not.
+There should be a central management console to control applications setup and permissions.
 Ideally the application permissions should be decided by a IT administrator role (rather than a regular user role) because individual users may expose their sensitive information unconsciously.

-A status of trusted is given to a web application based on its origin, as it is de facto the boundary mechanism on the Web (permissions, local storage, requests are all scoped/restricted per origin).
+Origin of a managed web application is considered trusted.
+This is a condition to expose the API, as origin is de facto the boundary mechanism on the Web (permissions, local storage, requests are all scoped/restricted per origin).

-Take Chrome browser as an example, the status of trusted applications is given to those origins, which correspond to web applications selected by organization administrators, that are configured in the [Google Admin Console](https://support.google.com/a/topic/2413312) and forced-installed on the enterprise managed devices.
+E.g. in Chrome browser the status of managed applications is given to those origins, which correspond to web applications selected by organization administrators, that are configured in the [Google Admin Console](https://support.google.com/a/topic/2413312) and forced-installed on the enterprise managed devices.
 The permissions can be revoked if administrators don't want to provide specific functionalities on the managed devices.
 ## How is Managed Device Web API defined?
 We propose to add a new read-only property ‘managed’ into the [navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface.
-It contains all powerful methods and related properties enabled for trusted applications.
+It contains all powerful methods and related properties enabled for managed applications.

 Technically speaking, the API signatures are always exposed to any caller in Javascript, but only the applications that meet the criteria can get a meaningful result.
 For specific browsers that provide the ability to switch users, the availability of Managed Device Web API is verified and reconfigured whenever the active user is changed to another.
-The same web applications cannot use these APIs any longer if they are not considered as trusted applications by the new user.
+The same web applications cannot use these APIs any longer if they are not considered a managed application in a different session.

 ## Detailed description
 ### Managed Configuration